Israel – Brazil Tax Treaty

 Residence of an Individual

-An individual is considered a resident for tax purposes in Brazil if it meets one of the following criteria:
+Generally, a foreign individual will be considered a resident for tax purposes in Brazil if they meet one of the following criteria:

 To read about how an individual is considered a resident of Israel, click here.